maevadevs/Webpack-Config-General/readme.md

 - IMAGES: Support sprites for SCSS and image compression for production
 - FONTS: Support fonts file packaging
 - REACT: Use of React and JSX for component definitions

-## Installation

-- Clone from this Github repo
-- All front-end files and folders should go under `/src`
-- All front-end production build output will be generated in `/dist`
-- Backend is currently defined under `server.js`: Change `package.json` scripts if customizing

 ## Available Scripts